ptvan/ptvan.github.io/_posts/2022-01-10-management-books-and-workshops.md

 - If a team member is a poor fit despite your effort and theirs to make things work, let them go (first elsewhere in the organization, then departing) rather have them stay too long.

-- Be prompt and specific when sharing feedback, provide examples and solutions.
+- Set up regular Q&A sessions to solicit feedback and create an environment where feedback is encouraged.
+Be prompt and specific when _sharing_ feedback, provide examples and solutions.
 Confirm takeaways at the end to make sure there is no misunderstanding.